Many people struggle with the concept of leather care with specific reference to ‘protecting’ vs. conditioning

 The leather is then coated with a clear coat finish

 If the product being produced is to be sold as leather then this coating has to be designed to allow air (and the moisture carried in it) to pass through.
 This is known as transpiration.
 Because oils and waxes are a much heavier molecular structure they take far longer to get through so remain on the surface for a long time where they attract dirt to the surface

 So leather (processed skin) has the ability to absorb and release moisture and will balance itself to the surrounding humidity level.
 As this is generally warmer and dryer in cars and homes than normal, leather has a tendency to dry out (lose moisture) which should be replaced with the use of water-based products

 The fats/oils inside the leather are chemically attached so never leave

 Any fats and oils introduced to the outside surface of the finished leather will struggle to get in so tend to remain on the surface and being slightly sticky (low melting temp) will attract and hold dirt

-They will give a temporary ‘softening’ feel to the surface but this will be short lived (although this is another reason they sell so much product!!) as it ‘feels’ as though it should be applied regularly to have any affect!
+They will give a temporary ‘softening’ feel to the surface but this will be short-lived (although this is another reason they sell so much product!!) as it ‘feels’ as though it should be applied regularly to have any effect!

 If ‘conditioners’ do get in they will generally upset the balance inside or release the bond of the coatings to the leather which will down the line create another series of problems